daoxinli/daoxinli.github.io/presentations.md

 ### Talks

 * **Daoxin Li**, Shengqi Zhong, & Kathryn Schuler.
 (2022). *Adapting infant looking time paradigms for the web*.
-Talk at the XXII Biennial Internatinal Congress of Infant Studies (ICIS 2022), Ottawa, Canada, Jul 7 – 10, 2022.
+Talk at the XXII Biennial International Congress of Infant Studies (ICIS 2022), Ottawa, Canada, Jul 7 – 10, 2022.

 * **Daoxin Li**.
 (2022). *Passives, impersonals, and Voice in Sakha.* Talk at the 7th Workshop on Turkic and Languages in Contact with Turkic (Tu+7), University of Connecticut, Storrs CT, Feb 18 – 19, 2022.
 (Virtual) [Slides](assets/Tu+7_talk.pdf)